junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 1. **The diet of mothers after giving birth:**

 In many areas there is a dangerous popular belief that a woman who has just had a baby should not eat certain foods.
-This folk diet—which forbids some of the most nutritious foods and may only let the new mother eat things like cornmeal, noodles, or rice soup—makes her weak and anemic.
+This folk diet, which forbids some of the most nutritious foods and may only let the new mother eat things like cornmeal, noodles, or rice soup, makes her weak and anemic.
 It may even cause her death, by lowering her resistance to hemorrhage (bleeding) and infection.

 >**After giving birth a mother needs to eat the most nutritious foods she can get.**